lijun99/altar2-documentation/README.md

 ## About AlTar
 AlTar(Al-Tar) is a software package to solve inverse problems with Bayesian inference.
 It is named after the Spanish-French physicist [Albert Tarantola](https://en.wikipedia.org/wiki/Albert_Tarantola), for his pioneering work on the Bayesian perspective of inverse problems.

-AlTar uses primarily the [Cascading Adaptive Tempered Metropolis In Parallel (CATMIP) algorithm](https://thesis.library.caltech.edu/5918/), which can efficiently simulate problems with high-dimensional spaces on parallel computers, include Graphics Processing Units(GPUs).
+AlTar uses primarily the [Cascading Adaptive Tempered Metropolis In Parallel (CATMIP) algorithm](https://thesis.library.caltech.edu/5918/), which is designed to efficiently simulate problems with high-dimensional spaces on parallel computers, include Graphics Processing Units(GPUs).

 ## Guides
 (work in progress, currently for AlTar 2.0 CUDA version only)